nikkNizz/Drawish/README.md

 To save the image to a file select: "Edit->Selection to file".
 To finish and pasting the selection, click on a point on the image.

-#### Merge images
+#### Freehand selection
-From the "Edit->Paste from file" menu you can merge two images with three options.
-The second image can be put into a selection that can be moved to the desired point, or the second image can be automatically added to the right or below the first.
+Click the [Free hand selection] to start making a freehand selection with the mouse.
+See also 'Fill inside black'.

 #### Merge selection
 From the "Edit->Merge selection to image" menu you can merge the portion of the image below into the selection.
 A prompt allows you to choose between 3 blending ratios.
 [video](https://drive.google.com/file/d/15H6inAFvbu6iay29mfOW9ALRBSV0VWz6/view?usp=sharing)

+#### Merge images
+From the "Edit->Paste from file" menu you can merge two images with three options.
+The second image can be put into a selection that can be moved to the desired point, or the second image can be automatically added to the right or below the first.

 #### Crop
-From the "Edit->Selection to image (crop)" you can crop the image.
+From the "Edit->Set selection as image (crop)" you can crop the image.
+> On very large images, you can crop them for faster processing and then paste them again using the 'Paste over file' function.
+The prompt will remind you the coordinates of the last crop.
+>
+#### Paste over file
+From the "Edit->Paste over file" menu, you can paste the current image into a file at the specified coordinates.
+If a crop has been previously made, the crop coordinates are proposed at the prompt.

 #### Freehand drawing
 Click the [pen] button and move the mouse over the drawing area, holding down the left mouse button.